lawal-hash/technical-assessment/README.md

 Your Astro project contains the following files and folders:

 - dags: This folder contains the Python files for your Airflow DAGs.

   - `ingestion`: This DAG  consist to two tasks `create_task` which generate DDL for the table and `extract_data` which copies the content of the csv file into postgresql.
 The `extract_data` task uses the TaskFlow API to define tasks in Python, and dynamic task mapping to dynamically load csv file into sql.
   - `transform`: This DAG is a dbt project with various tasks.
 These tasks are dbt models.
+The dbt models answers the following questions using [fictional sales data][https://www.kaggle.com/datasets/teluskiman/fictional-sales-data?select=sales_transactions.csv] which consist of three tables `customers`,`products` and `transactions`.
+    - Products with the most quality ordered
+    - Products with the sales revenue
+    - Age group that generated the most revenues
+    - State with the highest customer
+    - Age group with the most quantity of goods ordered
 - Dockerfile: This file contains a versioned Astro Runtime Docker image that provides a differentiated Airflow experience.
 If you want to execute other commands or overrides at runtime, specify them here.
 - include: This folder contains any additional files that you want to include as part of your project.
 It is empty by default.
 - packages.txt: Install OS-level packages needed for your project by adding them to this file.
 It is empty by default.